zajitschek/metaanalysis/chapters/chapter3.md

 We will now use the *escalc* function from the **metafor** package to calculate effect sizes.
 This function allows to calculate various effect sizes or outcome measures (and the corresponding sampling variances) that are commonly used in meta-analyses, including two effect sizes that are relevant to our data and question:

  * "SMD" stands for standardised mean difference, in *metafor* only available as Hedges' *g* (potentially also "SMDH" for heteroscedastic variances).

  * "ROM" for the log transformed ratio of means (Hedges et al., 1999; Lajeunesse, 2011), also named lnRR.

-We calculate them as follows:
+We calculate these as follows:

 <codeblock id="effect_sizes_1">
 No hints needed.